 Security Deposits in South Carolina

-- Penalty if Not Returned on Time – If a South Carolina wrongfully withholds a part of a tenant’s deposit or fails to abide by the standardized policy for returning said deposit funds, they may become liable to pay a monetary penalty equal to the 3 times the withheld deposit’s value.
+- Penalty if Not Returned on Time – If a South Carolina landlord wrongfully withholds a security deposit, they may have to pay up to 3 times the amount of the deposit.

 Lease Termination in South Carolina